ual/dataquick/ucb_documentation/indicators.md

 • Square footage comes from the *following year's* assessor table (with the exception of pre-2003 sales which are matched to 2004 square footage, and 2013-14 sales which are matched to the latest square footage on file)
 • The census tract id is only in the current assessor table, so in order to get census-tract-level stats we have to exclude sales of properties that no longer exist
 • Because early use code data is spotty, I used the *current* use code to filter for residential properties (if this seems like a problem we can do something more subtle)
+• Some counties are missing from these stats in 2011 or 2012 because Dataquick didn't provide complete assessor history updates.
+We can match those sales to earlier or later square footage on a per-county basis if needed.
 • Code is in `stats_sale_price_hist.py`

 **Next steps**